 Look for dents or cracks in the helmet.
 Check for crack on the lens as it can break anytime and might injure you.
 Discover if any screws are missing, and replace them immediately.
 Loose screws can also cause injuries.
 Use a screwdriver to tighten the screws.

 Store your helmet in a secure place and the proper way.
 Please choose a location to help prolong its lifespan.
 A solid, dry, stable, and covered area without any possibility of getting bruises or falling is fine.

 Since the lens is very sensitive, place your helmet to protect the lens, and do not touch surfaces to stop it from getting scratched.
 Avoid keeping the helmet for welding in a place where the temperature is very humid will encourage the growth of bacteria.

 How long do welding helmets last?

 The lowest-priced welding helmets will last for at least 3 years of constant welding.
 The higher the price, usually are all rated for more than 5.000 hours of continuous use.

 What are the advantages of an auto-darkening helmet?

 An auto-darkening helmet lets the welder see when positioning the electrode or wiring feed gun during welding work.
 This practice is without flipping the helmet down.
 Even if many welders are very good at flipping a fixed tint helmet down, but that still does not work for all welding positions and welding situations.
-The welding helmet can be adjusted to suit better all types of welding and all types of lighting conditions.
+The welding helmets can be adjusted to suit better all types of welding and all types of lighting conditions.

 What size lens do I need?